Strip Washing Nappies

 What is strip washing?

-Strip washing is giving your nappies a more intensive wash than usual.
+Strip washing is giving your reusable nappies a more intensive wash than usual.
 It is designed to ‘reset’ any issues that might occur.
 Strip washing should not be needed regularly.
-If you find you need to strip wash frequently then it is likely that something within your machine routine is causing the problem.
+If you find you need to strip wash frequently then it is likely that something within the washing routine is causing an issue.

 Why would we need to strip wash?

-Detergent Residue -Modern washing machines are incredibly water efficient and use far less water than they used to.
-Modern cloth nappies are super absorbent and soak up lots of washing water plus need more for rinsing.
+Modern washing machines are incredibly water efficient and use far less water than they used to.
+Modern cloth nappies are super absorbent and soak up lots of washing water, plus needing more for rinsing.
 Modern detergents also tend to be very strong.
 A combination of less water and strong detergents means you risk detergent not being rinsed away and leaving a residue on the nappies.

-Ammonia Build Up -In addition should you not use enough detergent, the machine is overfilled or the machine doesn’t use enough water then this could lead to a build up of ammonia within the nappies as the nappies will not have been thoroughly washed out each time.
+Should you not use enough detergent, the machine is overfilled or the machine cycle doesn’t use enough water, this could lead to a build up of ammonia in the nappies as they will not have been thoroughly washed out each time.

-Signs that you have a build up within your nappies and they could benefit from a strip wash include:
+Signs that you have a build up within your nappies (detergent or ammonia) and they could benefit from a strip wash include:

 - smelling when wet – this is often described as a barnyard or hamster cage smell